schmettow/New_Stats/docs/Classic_linear_models.md

-## Putting it all together: multi predictor models {#MPM}
+## Putting it all together: multi predictor models {#mpm}

 Design researchers are often collecting data under rather wild conditions.
 Users of municipal websites, consumer products, enterprise information systems and cars can be extremely diverse.
 At the same time, Designs vary in many attributes, affecting the user in many different ways.
 There are many variables in the game, and even more possible relations.
 With *multi predictor models* we can examine the simultaneous influence of everything we have recorded.
 First, we will see, how to use models with two or more continuous predictors.
 Subsequently, we address the case of multi-factorial designs.
 Finally, we will see examples of models, where metric predictors and factors make a bunch of regression lines.

-### On surface: multiple regression models {#MRM}
+### On surface: multiple regression models {#mrm}

 <!-- #62 -->Productivity software, like word processors, presentation and calculation software or graphics programs have evolved over decades.
 For every new release, dozens of developers have worked hard to make the handling more efficient and the user experience more pleasant.
 Consider a program for drawing illustrations: basic functionality, such as drawing lines, selecting objects, moving or colourizing them, have practically always been there.
 A user wanting  to draw six rectangles, painting them red and arranging them in a grid pattern, can readily do that using basic functionality.
 At a certain point of system evolution, it may have been recognized that this is what users repeatedly do: creating a grid of alike objects.
 With the basic functions this is rather repetitive and a new function was created, called "copy-and-arrange".
 Users may now create a single object, specify rows and columns of the grid and give it a run.

 The new function saves time and leads to better results.
 Users should be very excited about the new feature, should they not?
-Not quite, as [Carroll in Rosson] made a very troubling observation: adding functionality for the good of efficiency may turn out ineffective in practice, as users have a strong tendency to stick with their old routines, ignoring new functionality right away.
-This troubling observation has been called the *active user paradox (AUP)* [REF].
+Not quite, as [%Carroll in Rosson] made a very troubling observation: adding functionality for the good of efficiency may turn out ineffective in practice, as users have a strong tendency to stick with their old routines, ignoring new functionality right away.
+This troubling observation has been called the *active user paradox (AUP)* [%AUP].

 Do all users behave that way?
 Or can we find users of certain traits that are different?
 What type of person would be less likely to fall for the AUP?
 And how can we measure resistance towards the AUP?
 We did a study, where we explored the impact of two user traits *need-for-cognition (ncs)* and *geekism (gex)* on AUP resistance.
 To measure AUP resistance we observed users while they were doing drawing tasks.
 A behavioural coding system was used to derive an individual AUP resistance score.
 Basically, we counted behaviour associated with exploration and elaboration during the task and produced a single score.
 So, are users with high need-for-cognition and geekism more resistant to the AUP?
 We first look at the two predictors, separately: